Networking and You

 Why is this important?
 It's important for two reasons:

 - First, your courtesy and consideration will reinforce the positive impression you made during your encounter with them.

 - Second, following up with your contacts presents you as an organized person who pays attention to details.

 For these reasons, they'll be more inclined to recommend you for jobs.
 Further, don't just send a single thank-you letter, but stay in touch with your network of contacts to keep them informed of your activities and make a special point to let them know the results of the advice they gave you.
-Doing this will help them to think of you when they learn of an opportunity that would be perfect for you.
+By doing this, you will help them remember to contact you when they learn of an opportunity that would be a good fit for you.

 Guidelines for Writing a Thank You Letter to Your Contact